casid/jusecase/README.md

 }
 ```

-This means the main module (UI, REST, TimerBean, ...) simply fires a request at the RequestExecutor.
+This means the main module (UI, REST, TimerBean, ...) fires a request at the UsecaseExecutor.
 Which class is exactly executing the request doesn't concern the main module.
-For example a REST call:
+For example a REST call could come down to this:

 ```java
 @POST("login")